msteckyefantis/subzero/README.md

 // Object.isFrozen( C.prototype );

 /*
-	and the following statements will now throw TypeErrors in strict mode:
+	as a result the following statements will now throw TypeErrors in strict mode:
 */

 // C.g = function() { return 42 };